123iris/Docker/Docker install on centos.md

-# Installing Docker on Centos VM
+# Steps to Install Docker on Centos VM

 The Instruction is followed from [here](https://phoenixnap.com/kb/how-to-install-docker-centos-7)